-Unit Exams generally cover a smaller portion of material.
-This is to ensure that you are understanding the material for each section.
+Unit, or "Mini", Exams generally cover a smaller portion of material.
+This is to ensure that you are understanding the material for each unit.
 It also gives you the opportunity to focus your studying on a smaller subset of the material required for the course.

-5.5.2 Description
+5.6.2 Description

-- There will be unit mini-exams that must be completed by yourself (no collaboration verbal or written). - They will be given on MyOpenMath.
+- There will be unit "mini" exams that must be completed by yourself (no collaboration verbal or written). - They will be given on MyOpenMath.
 Showing work for each problem (requiring any sort of computation, including addition / subtraction) is required, unless noted. - There are 6 Unit Exams.
-See Section 5.5.6 regarding material covered on each Exam. - The lowest one Unit Exam score will be dropped. - Unit Exams will be weighted equally to each other. - You may NOT use a Late Pass for a Unit Exam.
-They must be completed by the due date / time. - If you have a valid excuse for missing a mini-exam let us know in advance.
+The lowest 1 Unit Exam score will be dropped.
+See Section 5.6.6 regarding material covered on each Unit Exam. - Unit Exams will be weighted equally to each other. - You may NOT use a Late Pass for a Unit Exam.
+They must be completed by the due date / time. - If you have a valid excuse for missing a Unit Exam let us know in advance.
 In case you are ill on the day of a unit exam, give a written evidence/explanation of your absence (e.g. doctor's notes) upon returning to class. - If you have an internet outage, you must notify the instructor as soon as you get internet access back.
 You need to provide documentation for the outage.

-5.5.3 Timed Assessment
+5.6.3 Timed Assessment

-- All Unit Exams will be available on a Thursday at 12:01 AM.
-All Units Exams will be due on Monday at 11:59 PM.
-You may submit work until 12:30 AM (30 minutes after midnight) on Tuesday. - Unit Exams will be timed. - Time starts once you have opened the assessment.
-You will have 90 minutes to complete the assessment once opened. - Assessments must be completed by the deadline.
-No Late Passes may be used. - Example: Assessment due at 11:59 pm.
+- Unit Exams will be timed. - Time starts once you have opened the assessment.
+You will have 90 minutes to complete the assessment once opened. - Assessments must be completed by the deadline. - Example: Assessment due at 11:59 pm.
 You are given 90 minutes.
 You start at 9 pm.
 You have until 10:30 pm to complete the assessment. - Example: Assessment due at 11:59 pm.
 You are given 90 minutes.
 You start at 11:00 pm.
 You have until 11:59 pm to complete the assessment.
-You do NOT have the full 90 minutes because you started late.
+You do NOT have the full 90 minutes because you started late. - Unit Exam 1 will be due on Wednesday September 11 at 11:59 PM.
+You may submit work until 12:30 AM (30 minutes after midnight) on Thursday 9/12. - Unit Exams 2-6 will be due on a Monday at 11:59 PM.
+You may submit work until 12:30 AM (30 minutes after midnight) on Tuesday.

-5.5.4 Showing Work
+5.6.4 Showing Work

-- Make sure you show your work for each problem, unless noted. - You may submit your work either during the exam, or after you finish. - Submit your work by the due date / time, and enter all answers into MOM. - Make sure to write down the problem number on your work as you are doing the assessment.
+- Make sure you show your work for each problem, unless noted. - You may submit your work either during the exam, or after you finish. - Submit your work by the due date / time. - Make sure to write down the problem number on your work as you are doing the assessment.
 If you submit your work after you submit the assessment, you will NOT have access to which question is associated with which problem. - Do NOT change your work after you have submitted the assessment, even if you realize you have made a mistake.
 If your answer in MOM does not match your work, you will receive a 0 for that problem. - When submitting work, you may type text, insert images, or upload images / pdf files.
-If you have a pdf, you may submit the same pdf file for every problem.
+If you have a pdf, you may submit the same pdf file for every problem; please do not just upload for one problem.
 If you only upload it to one problem, you must make a note on the other problems where to find your pdf file, otherwise, we will think you did not submit work. - We cannot read .NOTE files.
 We cannot read files linked to Google Drive.
 Please submit these files in some other format.

-5.5.5 Academic Honesty Statement
+5.6.5 Academic Honesty Statement